-Calmly proceeding as if through the ages
+Calmly proceeding as has been done through the ages

-pines had wind soughing as if searching everywhere.
+while pine winds sough as if searching everywhere.

-Zhōng jiàn chóu yuán diào yǐng ér wēi chù xī, jiào qiū mù ér cháng yín.
+Zhōng jiàn chóu yuán diào yǐng, ér wēi chù xī, jiào qiū mù ér cháng yín.

-shouting from the autumn trees with long howls,
+as if in a dangerous place, it shouts from the autumn trees with long howls,

 客有哀時失志而聽者，「淚淋浪以沾襟」。 (志 elsewhere is 職 office)